joneubank/jobs-tracker/README.md

 # Jobs Tracker

-Collect in a single service the status of jobs running throughout your system.
+Collect in a single service the status of jobs running on services in your system.

 The **[server](apps/server)** application will receive status updates for jobs running on other services.
 These updates can be provided through an API or through integration with Kafka.
 The status of all jobs will be stored in a MongoDB and can optionally be replicated to Elasticsearch to enable custom search interfaces.